ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-Substitutions.rst

 ----------

 Launch files are used to start nodes, services and execute processes.
-This set of actions may have arguments, which can affect their behavior.
+This set of actions may have arguments, which affect their behavior.
 Substitutions can be used in arguments to provide more flexibility when describing reusable launch files.
 Substitutions are variables that are only evaluated during execution of the launch description and can be used to acquire specific information like a launch configuration, an environment variable, or to evaluate an arbitrary Python expression.